ngxs/store/docs/advanced/sub-states.md

 export class AppModule {}
 ```

-And the store will automatically recognize the relationship and bind them together.
+The store will then automatically recognize the relationship and bind them together.

 ## Caveats
 This is only intended to work with nested objects, so trying to create stores on